gpetho/preverb/Grashchenkov.md

 Note that a similar analysis was previously proposed to explain facts of the Greek language, see (Alexiadou, Wilder 1998).
 As we can see, the inversion of different adjective types according to Cinque is a consequence of the initial movement of the noun phrase's core projection.
 Russian, utilizing a certain freedom of placement, which seems universally available to adjectives, exhibits variations in order.
 The examples provided below were obtained within the framework of the experiment described above and correspond to the orders A_nationality > A_color > N; A_nationality > A_size > N and A_color > A_size > N:

-(119) (collection of texts by late 20th-century authors)
+(119) (collection of texts by late 20th-century authors)<br/>
 a.
-Rezko povernuvshis' na vinte tabureta, ko mne obratilsya nebol'shogo rosta chelovek s [frantsuzskoy chernoy borodkoy]… 'Turning sharply on the stool's screw, a man of short stature with a [French black goatee] turned to me…'
+Rezko povernuvshis' na vinte tabureta, ko mne obratilsya nebol'shogo rosta chelovek s [frantsuzskoy chernoy borodkoy]…<br/>
+   'Turning sharply on the stool's screw, a man of short stature with a [French black goatee] turned to me…'

 b.
-Kak na [yaponskom melkom kalendare], pri smeshchenii ego, voznikaet novaya kartinka… 'As on a [Japanese small calendar], upon its shifting, a new picture appears…'
+Kak na [yaponskom melkom kalendare], pri smeshchenii ego, voznikaet novaya kartinka…<br/>
+   'As on a [Japanese small calendar], upon its shifting, a new picture appears…'

-c. …gorbun, okazyvaetsya, pristal'no smotrit na menya, a na [krasnykh dlinnykh gubakh] ego bluzhdaet ulybka… '…the hunchback, it turns out, looks intently at me, and a smile wanders on his [red long lips]…'
+c. …gorbun, okazyvaetsya, pristal'no smotrit na menya, a na [krasnykh dlinnykh gubakh] ego bluzhdaet ulybka…<br/>
+   '…the hunchback, it turns out, looks intently at me, and a smile wanders on his [red long lips]…'

 Such variations in order, according to Cinque's proposed mechanism, should be impossible in languages with pre-nominal adjectives, since the adjective phrase cannot move on its own – only with the head of the noun phrase.